tkcharles/tessacharles/content/projects/FCC/index.md

 ---
 title: Future Circular Collider and Next Generation Light Sources

-summary: 'Future circular colliders and next generation light sources share similar challenges'
+summary: 'Future circular colliders and next generation light sources share similar challenges when it comes to optics correction.'
-abstract: |'
-  **Future Circular Collider**
+details: | ### Future Circular Collider
   The e+/e- Future Circular Collider (FCC-ee) is currently favoured as the most likely next flagship collider project to follow on from the Large Hadron Collider (LHC) at CERN.
 At 90-km in circumference, FCC-ee aims to reach unprecedented luminosity.

   **Next generation light source**
   At the same time, the Accelerator Physics group at the Australian Synchrotron is currently developing a new, next generation synchrotron light source design called AS2, which will achieve orders of magnitude greater brilliance X-rays for the user community.
   **Optics correction techniques**